silvabyte/ArcataAI/docs/brand-and-positioning.md

 ### Tagline

-> Go from feeling overwhelmed by the tedious process of job hunting to having fun slaying the job market.
+> Stack job opportunities in your favor.

 ### Value Props